 Suppose the annual salary of the employee 3,60,000 ₹ and the organizational pay period is 12 months.
 The employee’s gross income will be 3,60,000/12, which is 30,000 ₹ per month.

 Firstly for the estimation of net pay, the knowledge of gross pay is essential.
 The calculation of net income comprises the respective tax responsibility of an employee.
-These tax liability may change annually and are critical to be noted down.
+These tax liabilities may change annually and are critical to be noted down.
 The formula to calculate the net income is as included below.

 Net Salary = Gross Salary – Statutory deductions (EPF, ESIC, Gratuity) – Income Tax (TDS, PT)